Email — Twitter — Post — Mastodon

 There are other bloggers on this site who can rightly say they are a Windypundit, but I’m the only one who is The Windypundit.
 I’ve been ranting here since July of 2002 when it was still not completely lame to name your blog somethingpundit.
-Although I’ve lived in Chicago all my life, and the blog is named after the city, Windypundit is not a blog about Chicago.
+Although I’ve lived in or around Chicago all my life, and the blog is named after the city, Windypundit is not a blog about Chicago.

 There was a time when I made money from ads on Windypundit, but after annual earnings declined to the low 3-figures, I took the ads down.
-They may go up again once traffic picks up.

 Note: My opinions here are mine alone, and they do not in any way represent the views of any current or former employers or clients.